National Human Trafficking Victim Assistance Program

-If you are a service provider and are located in one of our geographic areas, you may apply to join our nationwide network of service providers; please call 1 (800) 307-4712 or email email@example.com.
+If you are a service provider located in one of our geographic areas, you may apply to join our NHTVAP network.
+Please call 1 (800) 307-4712 or email email@example.com.

 USCRI wishes to acknowledge that all clients served through NHTVAP are survivors.
 Whenever possible, we seek to use the terms "survivor" or "client" when referring to an individual who has accessed NHTVAP services.

 If you or someone you know is in immediate danger, please call 911.